- Course Number:

 - Lab Hours:

 - Special Fee:

 Course DescriptionCovers advanced darkroom techniques.
-Utilizes a broad range of advanced darkroom processes to further develop problem?solving skills and create prints.
+Utilizes a broad range of advanced darkroom processes to further develop problem-solving skills and create prints.
 Includes critiques, discussion and presentations to establish more sophisticated skills to evaluate prints.
-Requires access to a film, SLR (single?lens?reflex) camera with manual exposure controls.
-This is the first course of a three?course sequence for second year darkroom photography.
-Prerequisite: ART 142C or Instructor Approval.
+Requires access to a film, SLR (single-lens-reflex) camera with manual exposure controls.
+This is the first course of a three-course sequence for second year darkroom photography.
+Prerequisites: ART 142C or Instructor Approval.
 Audit available.

 Addendum to Course Description